xfcui/ScientificResearch/BioinfoTrends.md

-# The Age of Foundation Models: A Strategic Analysis of AI's Industrial Revolution in the Life Sciences
+# A Strategic Analysis of AI's Industrial Revolution in the Life Sciences

 ## Executive Summary